JHU-PL-Lab/www-pl/ocaml/lecture.md

 ### Separate Compilation with OCaml

 * File-based modules such as `assignment.ml` are compiled separately.
-* This is the traditional `javac`/`cc`/etc style of coding
+* This is the traditional `javac`/`cc`/etc style of coding, done with `ocamlc` in ocaml
-* Also in the C/Java spirit it is how you write a standalone app in OCaml
+* Also in the Java/C spirit, it is how you write a standalone app in OCaml
-* The underlying compiler for OCaml is `ocamlc` (or `ocamlopt`), but in this course we will give you `dune` build files
+* The underlying `ocamlc` compiler you don't need to directly invoke, in this course we will give you `dune` build files which invoke the compioler for you
+  - `dune` is `make` for OCaml
-  - just use `dune build` to invoke the OCaml compiler on all the files
+  - `dune build` invokes the OCaml compiler on all the files in a project
   - if you are curious what actual compiler calls are happening, add `--verbose` to the build command

 ### An example of a separately-compiled OCaml program